Conor Kearney: Club

 He played football with Brick Rangers and also played hurling with Abbeydorney.
-He later Laune Rangers with whom he won and All Ireland Club Championship in 1996.
+He later joined Laune Rangers with whom he won and All Ireland Club Championship in 1996.
 He also played with Tralee side Na Gaeil towards the end of his career.

 Underage

 He also played with Kerry, winning a Munster Minor Football Championship in 1989 after playing in wins over Waterford and Cork.
 Kerry later lost to Offaly in the All-Ireland semi-final.

 He later moved on to the Kerry Under 21 team.
 He won a Munster U21 medal in 1991 after wins over Waterford and Cork.
 Kerry overcame Meath in the All-Ireland final.
 The final was a repeat of the 1990 with Tyrone.
 Kerry suffered a heavy loss in the end as the Ulster side took the title.

 He was underage again in 1992.
 He won a second Munster title after Kerry overcame Cork in the final.
 They suffered another heavy loss to Tyrone this time in the All-Ireland semi-final.